 ~James, Cellar Heist Coordinator

-*invino maintain excellent cellaring conditions, and strives to sell every bottle in pristine condition.
-As is standard industry practice, any wine purchased over seven vintage years old, is sold "as is" and more not be returned for any reason.
+*invino maintains excellent cellaring conditions, and strives to sell every bottle in pristine condition.
+As is standard industry practice, any wine purchased over seven vintage years old, is sold "as is" and may not be returned for any reason.